-- 8.1 This report will be subject to a formal public consultation of 6 weeks duration alongside the Draft Peterchurch NDP. - 8.2 Responses on the Draft NDP will be reviewed by the Parish Council and the plan amended where appropriate. - Any changes made to the NDP as a consequence of the Regulation 14 consultation with those who live, work or carry out business in the neighbourhood area, as well as statutory consultation bodies, will trigger a review of the SEA, unless they do not materially affect the outcomes of Stage B of the SEA process.
+- 8.1 This report will be subject to a formal public consultation of 6 weeks duration alongside the Submission Peterchurch NDP. - 8.2 Responses on the Submission NDP will be reviewed as part of the independent examination process. - 8.3 Any changes made to the NDP as a consequence of the Regulation 16 consultation with those who live, work or carry out business in the neighbourhood area, as well as statutory consultation bodies or as a result of modifications following the examinaiton, will trigger a review of the SEA, unless they do not materially affect the outcomes of Stage B of the SEA process.